Holcomb confirms he won’t run for Senate in 2024; holds off on gubernatorial endorsement

 Lt.
 Gov. Suzanne Crouch, Braun and Fort Wayne businessman Eric Doden are all running in the Republican primary for governor.
 All three contenders have deep pockets, promising an expensive primary race.

-On the Democrat side, former Superintendent of Education Jennifer McCormick has jumped into the race.
+On the Democratic side, former Superintendent of Education Jennifer McCormick has jumped into the race.
 Donald Rainwater will also run again for governor as a Libertarian candidate.

 Also on Friday, Holcomb announced a 570-acre undisturbed piece of Indiana forestland located west of Greencastle in Putnam County will be permanently protected to support important wildlife and plants and provide opportunities for outdoor recreation.